-We here at Hermograph Press have been observing Mercury for nearly 4 decades.
-It doesn't get the PR that most of the other planets--lost in their glow as it were.
-So starting here we are going to take you on a journey, each orbit passing through five aspects of this planet.
+We here at Hermograph Press have been observing Mercury for over 5 decades.
+It doesn't get the PR that most of the other planets get--lost in their glow, as it were.
+So starting here we are going to take you on a journey, a series of Mercurian orbits, each one passing through five aspects of this planet.
 At the end of each Web page, click on the NEXT ORBIT link to continue on your way, until you return back here.
 Enjoy the trip!

 Note: These pages are under continual refinement.

 |Size||4879 km, or

 about 3050 miles in diameter.
 This makes Mercury about 38% the diameter

 of Earth, about 40% bigger than our moon, and the second smallest